Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

 The alternative prize option is for when a player has already won a prize.

 #### Example #1:
-* The player has a tag from DeluxeTags, but you don't want them winning it again.
+* The player has a tag from DeluxeTags but you don't want them winning it again.
 #### Example #2:
-* The player wins a rank from the crate, but they already have said crate.
+* The player wins a rank from the crate but they already have said crate.
   * The rank the player has will have a permission such as `example.ignore` which will prevent them from winning the prize.

 1. User must have one of the permissions to be given the alternative prize.